ShahrearMSf/betterlinks/README.txt

 **📊 Generate Reports:** Gather analytics reports to evaulate and run successful marketing campaigns

+**📅 Interactive Calendar to Filter Clicks:** Easily Filter your clokaed links based on certain dates from the interactive Calendar

 ## 🔥 WHAT’S NEXT
 If you like BetterLinks, then consider checking out our other WordPress Plugins: